samantafluture/js-sliders/README.md

 # Sliders Vanilla Javascript

-A collection of pure javascript sliders.
+A collection of pure CSS3 & JavaScript sliders.

 ## Collection of useful libs